raffaellavinzio/fsnd-trivia/backend/README.md

 - 422: Not Processable
 - 500: Server Error

-2. Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
-This endpoint should return a list of questions, number of total questions, current category, categories.
-3. Create an endpoint to handle GET requests for all available categories.
-4. Create an endpoint to DELETE question using a question ID.
 5. Create a POST endpoint to get questions based on category.
 6. Create a POST endpoint to get questions based on a search term.
 It should return any questions for whom the search term is a substring of the question.
 7. Create a POST endpoint to get questions to play the quiz.
 This endpoint should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
-8. Create error handlers for all expected errors including 400, 404, 422 and 500.

 ### Endpoint Library